 Drinking heavily in the short term can make you more likely to have an accident or injury because of the way alcohol affects your physical co-ordination and blurs your vision.
 Drinking too much on a long-term basis, however, can increase your risk of having a serious health problem, not to mention what it can do to your relationships and your quality of life.

-Drinking fewer than 21 units of alcohol a week if you're a man and fewer than 14 if you're a woman may reduce your risk of developing cardiovascular disorders such as high blood pressure, says a study published in 2017 (ii).
+Drinking fewer than 21 units of alcohol a week if you're a man and fewer than 14 if you're a woman may reduce your risk of developing cardiovascular disorders such as high blood pressure, says a study published in 2017 (ix).
 Meanwhile, binge drinking may cause abnormal heart rhythms and regular heavy drinking may lead to dilated cardiomyopathy (enlargement of the heart).
 As such, it’s important to understand the impact that cardiovascular disease upon the body.

 Alcohol misuse can lead to a potentially fatal condition involving inflammation of the pancreas called pancreatitis.
-There are two types – acute and chronic pancreatitis – both of which can be very painful and can be caused by heavy drinking (around seven out of 10 cases of chronic pancreatitis are caused by long-term heavy drinking).
+There are two types – acute and chronic pancreatitis – both of which can be very painful and can be caused by heavy drinking (around seven out of 10 cases of chronic pancreatitis are caused by long-term heavy drinking)(xiv).
 If you have chronic pancreatitis, your risk of other illnesses such as diabetes and cancer is also higher than normal.

-Experts believe drinking alcohol can contribute to the conditions that cause diabetes.
+Experts believe drinking alcohol can contribute to the conditions that cause diabetes(xv).
 This may happen because heavy drinking can reduce the body’s sensitivity to insulin, which can trigger type 2 diabetes.
 Alcohol also contains lots of calories, which can make you put on weight (being overweight increases your risk of developing type 2 diabetes).

 Heavy drinking is associated with mental illness, despite the fact that – for many people – it can boost mood, albeit temporarily.
 Indeed, drinking too much alcohol is linked to a range of mental health problems, from depression and memory loss to suicide.
-According to the mental health charity Mind, moderate drinking isn’t usually a problem.
-But it can affect your mental health if you drink a lot over a long period of time.

 How to drink less